The instructions below are for the Tilt-Up Rails. Click here if you are looking for the installation instructions for the Cross-Deck Models.

-The kit is shipped with the Rails bolted to the Frame and the winch box secured inside the frame between the Rails.
-The lift-arm(s) is taped inside one of the rail-tubes.
-The nuts, bolts, and other attachment hardware is in a bag inside the winch box, or in the holes where they will be used.
-The shipping weight of the regular duty Rails is 75 pounds (100 for the Heavy-Duty Rails), but it rates higher than that because of the length (dimensional weight).
+The kit is shipped with the Rails bolted to the Frame (finger tight) and the winch box secured inside the frame between the Rails.
+The lift-arm(s) are wrapped to one of the rail-tubes.
+The nuts, bolts, and other attachment hardware is in the winch box or in the holes where they will be used.
+While the powder coating is very durable, you will want to be careful not to drag the Rails or scratch the paint during unpacking and installation.

 Choosing a Mounting Location

-If your houseboat does not sit level in the water, you will want to mount your PWC Rail on the “high” side if the layout of everything else allows that.
+There are several considerations as to where to locate your PWC Rails.
+If your houseboat does not sit level in the water (starboard to port), you will want to mount your PWC Rail on the “high” side if the layout of everything else allows that.
 Remember, with the Tilt-Up Rails, you can mount them right over your ladder because they won't be in the way when tilted up.
 You can also mount them close beside a slide as shown here.
 If your houseboat is not level after your Rails are installed and your PWC is loaded you will want to offset the new weight with some cement blocks or other suitable weight in the opposite front corner of your basement.
-This is a common solution, sometimes done by the houseboat factories on new boats.
+This is a common solution, even done by the houseboat factories on new boats.